COVID-19 Vaccines for Children

 - Some organizations may require proof of vaccination from those who are eligible to receive the COVID-19 vaccine in order to participate in activities.

-- The more children who are vaccinated, the safer schools, sports and activities will be.
-It will reduce the risk of outbreaks, and therefore prevent closures or disruptions in school and activities.
+- Having more children vaccinated reduces the risk of outbreaks, and therefore prevents disruptions in school and activities.

 Risks of COVID-19 in children